Doberman

 What You Get Instead

-Hardwired PoE camera systems using UniFi Protect equipment.
+Hardwired PoE camera systems using professional-grade equipment.
 Every camera runs on a single Cat6 cable - no Wi-Fi, no batteries, no signal drops.
 The system records continuously to a local NVR inside your property.
 You own every piece of it.

 24/7 continuous recording you own